Skip to contents

 print(explanation["shapley_values_est"])

-file demonstrates how to use the regression paradigm explained in Olsen et al. (2024).
-We describe how to specify the regression model, how to enable automatic cross-validation of the model’s hyperparameters, and applying pre-processing steps to the data before fitting the regression models.
-We refer to Olsen et al. (2024) for when one should use the different paradigms, method classes, and methods.
+Specifically, the /examples/regression_paradigm.py file demonstrates how to use the regression paradigm explained in Olsen et al. (2024).
+We show how to specify the regression model, how to enable automatic cross-validation of the model’s hyperparameters, and applying pre-processing steps to the data before fitting the regression models.